Pod-Point/form-components/README.md

 # Form Components

-Commonly used form components for to make it easier and more flexible to create forms in [Blade](https://laravel.com/docs/master/blade) views.
+Commonly used form components to make it easier and more flexible to create forms in [Blade](https://laravel.com/docs/master/blade) views.

 It is intended to be usable by anyone.